kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

  you'll need to fill them up with code for doing CRUD on your new model.

 ## Additional Resources
+Developers should run these often!

 -   The Mongoose API docs at [http://mongoosejs.com/docs/api.html](http://mongoosejs.com/docs/api.html)
+-   `grunt nag`: runs code quality analysis tools on your code and complains.
+-   `grunt test`: runs any automated tests; may depend on `grunt build`.
+-   `grunt`: runs both `nag` and then `test`
+-   `grunt make-standard`: reformats all your code in the standard style.

 ## [License](LICENSE)